Chioma Ubogagu

-Chioma Grace Ubogagu (born 10 September 1992) is an English professional footballer who plays mainly as a forward for Women's Super League club Tottenham Hotspur and the England national team.
-She previously played for Orlando Pride, Brisbane Roar, Houston Dash, Arsenal, and Real Madrid.
+Chioma Grace Ubogagu (born 10 September 1992) is an English professional footballer who plays as a forward for USL Super League club Dallas Trinity.
+A former United States youth international, she represented England at senior level.

+She previously played for Orlando Pride, Brisbane Roar, Houston Dash, Arsenal, Real Madrid, and Tottenham Hotspur.
 Ubogagu played collegiate soccer for Stanford University and was capped at various youth levels for the United States, winning the 2012 FIFA U-20 Women's World Cup.
-She chose to represent the England national team at the senior level in 2018.
+She chose to represent the England national team at the senior level in 2018, earning three caps.

-Early life and career
+Early life and college career

 Ubogagu was born in London, where her parents, mother Tina a nurse and father Aloy a social worker, had moved from Nigeria seeking job opportunities.
 At age 3, her parents divorced and she moved with her mother and older brother to Coppell, Texas a suburb in the Dallas–Fort Worth metroplex.